philk/philk.github.com/data/resume.md

 About Me
 -----------

-I'm a Systems Administrator / Ops Engineer / Tools Engineer / DevOps / whatever we're calling ourselves these days with more than 10 years experience across a ton of both terribly and wonderfully written systems.
+I'm a Systems Administrator / Ops Engineer / Tools Engineer / DevOps / whatever we're calling ourselves these days with more than 10 years experience across a wide variety of systems and softare.
 My mission is to work with a fun, passionate team to make products that people love.
 I love working with developers to build the tools and infrastructure they need to build, test, deploy, and debug awesome stuff as fast as humanly possible.

 * * *